 “These are four ingredients of relevance that you look for in everything, from a Google search to a product, candidate, cause, or place to shop.”

-The relevance of online shopping
+The relevance of retailers to consumers with online shopping

 The study found that Amazon.com, which excelled in the “practical” category, is the nation’s most relevant seller.

 Jerry Johnson, Brodeur Partners’ executive vice president of strategic planning, said:

 “The case of Amazon.com highlights the incredible power of e-commerce in the retail world of today.
 It shows how technology can move a retailer from specialty online bookstore to one that people view as more practical and value-driven than Wal-Mart, the world’s largest retailer.”

 Colville added that Amazon “has clearly cracked the code when it comes to being relevant to American shoppers.”

 Targeting the senses

 Target fell just below Amazon as the second most relevant retailer.
 The box store ranked highest in the sensory appeal category.